-Disciplinary Sanctions
+Disciplinary Outcomes

-The following sanctions may be imposed for student misconduct at Rhodes:
+The following outcomes may be imposed for student misconduct at Rhodes:

-- 1. Warning: This sanction will be used in cases in which the College determines that the appropriate lesson has been learned and conclude the matter with a formal letter of warning. - 2.
+- 1. Warning: This outcome will be used in cases in which the College determines that the appropriate lesson has been learned and conclude the matter with a formal letter of warning. - 2.
 Disciplinary Probation: A written notification for violation of specified regulations.
-Probation is for a designated period of time and includes the probability of more severe disciplinary sanctions if the student is found to violate any institutional regulation(s) during the probationary period.
+Probation is for a designated period of time and includes the probability of more severe disciplinary outcomes if the student is found to violate any institutional regulation(s) during the probationary period.
 Students on disciplinary probation are considered not in good social standing with the College.
 Good Standing may be required for participation in certain campus activities.
-In addition, students not in good standing may have their conduct reviewed for leadership or employment positions on campus.

-- 3. Loss of Privileges: Denial of specified privileges for a designated period of time. - 4.
+In addition, students not in good standing may have their conduct reviewed for leadership or employment positions on campus. - 3.
+Loss of Privileges: Denial of specified privileges for a designated period of time. - 4.
 Fines: Previously established and published fines may be imposed. - 5.
 Restitution: Compensation for loss, damage, or injury.
-This may take the form of appropriate service and/or monetary or material replacement. - 6.
-Discretionary Sanctions: Work assignments, service to the college, education, referral to counseling, or other related discretionary assignments (such assignments must have the approval of the Judicial Officer or their designee). - 7.
+This may take the form of appropriate service and/or monetary or material replacement.

+- 6. Discretionary Outcomes: Work assignments, service to the college, education, referral to counseling, or other related discretionary assignments (such assignments must have the approval of the OCS Administrator or their designee). - 7.
+No Contact: a preventative measure when alleged violation(s) of the Standards of Conduct are reported.
+At the discretion of the Director of Community Standards, or their designee, a NCO can be issued as a means of informal resolution.
+The NCO will usually state that the individual may have been involved in a situation where a violation of College policy occurred and prohibiting the individual from contacting another student(s). - 8.
 Residence Hall Suspension: Separation of the student from the residence halls for a definite period of time, after which the student is eligible to return.
-Conditions for readmission may be specified. - 8.
-Residence Hall Expulsion: Permanent separation of the student from the residence halls. - 9.
+Conditions for readmission may be specified. - 9.
+Residence Hall Expulsion: Permanent separation of the student from the residence halls. - 10.
 College Suspension: Separation of the student from Rhodes College for a definite period of time, after which the student is eligible to return.
-Conditions for readmission may be specified. - 10.
+Conditions for readmission may be specified. - 11.
 College Expulsion: Permanent separation of the student from Rhodes College.

-More than one of the sanctions listed above may be imposed for any single violation.
+More than one of the outcomes listed above may be imposed for any single violation.